-475 ACM and AC designed the study.
+Author contributions.
+ACM and AC designed the study.
 AC ran the model simulations and analysed the data.
 AC and ACM interpreted the data and wrote the article with input from MPC.

-Competing interests

-The authors declare no competing interests.
+Competing interests.
+The authors declare that they have no conflict of interest.

-Acknowledgments

-- 480 AC was supported by a University of Leeds Anniversary Postgraduate Scholarship.
-ACM was supported by a NERC Independent Research Fellowship grant NE/M018199/1 and the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. 820829 (CONSTRAIN project).
-MPC acknowledges support through the NERC SISLAC grant NE/R001782/1.
+Acknowledgements.
 The model simulations were performed on the NERC ARCHER HPC facility.
-We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we the balance limit and the Starf the start and limit and the start and the - 485 thank the climate modelling groups (listed in Table S1 of this paper) for producing and making available their model output.
-The analysis and visualization of the study were performed using the NCAR Command Language (NCL).
+We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modelling groups (listed in Table S1 of this paper) for producing and making available their model output.
+The analysis and visualization of the study were performed using the NCAR Command Language (NCL, 2019).